George Rous, 3rd Earl of Stradbroke: Freemasonry

 A Freemason, Stradbroke was initiated to the craft in the Lodge of Prudence No. 388.
 After he became Worshipful Master of the Lodge, he was appointed Provincial Grand Master of Suffolk in October 1902, holding the position for forty-five years.
 Two years after being appointed Governor of Victoria, he was elected Grand Master of the Grand Lodge of Victoria.
 He was also Provincial Grand Master of Mark Masons of East Anglia.

 Public life

 In addition to his political and military positions, Stradbroke held the office of Vice-Admiral of Suffolk, was Lord Lieutenant of Suffolk and a Justice of the Peace, and an Alderman and chairman of East Suffolk County Council.
 He was also president of the National Sea Fisheries Protection Association.

 Both the Earl and Countess were supporters of thoroughbred racing.
 While in Victoria they separately owned or leased several horses, notably Trice, trained for the Countess by Jack Holt.

-Family
+Personal life

-Helena Violet Alice Fraser (died 14 April 1949), daughter of Lieutenant General James Keith Fraser, married Stradbroke on 23 July 1898.
+On 23 July 1898 Stradbroke married Helena Violet Alice Fraser (d.
+1949), the daughter of Lieutenant General James Keith Fraser (a younger son of Lt.-Col. Sir James John Fraser, 3rd Baronet).
 As Countess of Stradbroke she was created a Dame Commander of the Order of the British Empire in 1927.
 They had the following children: